Skip to main content

 A traditional IRA is simply a tax-deferred savings account that has several investing options and is set up through an investment institution.
 For instance, an IRA can include stocks, bonds, mutual funds, cash equivalents, real estate, and other investment vehicles.

 One of the benefits of a traditional IRA is the potential for tax-deductible contributions.
-You may be eligible to make a tax-deductible contribution of up to $7,000 ($8,000 if you are 50 or older) in 2024, an increase of $500 from 2023.
+You may be eligible to make a tax-deductible contribution of up to $7,000 ($8,000 if you are 50 or older) in 2025, unchanged from 2024.
 Contribution limits are indexed annually for inflation.

 You can contribute directly to a traditional IRA or you can transfer assets directly from another type of qualified plan, such as a SEP or a SIMPLE IRA.
 Rollovers may also be made from a qualified employer-sponsored plan, such as a 401(k) or 403(b), after you change jobs or retire.
 (Make sure you understand the pros and cons of rolling funds from an employer plan to an IRA, including leaving the funds in your employer plan if the plan allows it, before you take any action.
 You may also be able to rollover the funds to your new employer's plan if the plan allows it.)